bup/bup/README.md

    of corruption.

- - It currently only works on Linux, FreeBSD, NetBSD, OS X >= 10.4, Solaris, or Windows (with Cygwin, and maybe with WSL).
+ - It currently only works on Linux, FreeBSD, NetBSD, OS X >= 10.4, Solaris, or Windows (with Cygwin, and WSL).
 Patches to support other platforms are welcome.

  - Until resolved, a [glibc bug](https://sourceware.org/bugzilla/show_bug.cgi?id=26034)
    might cause bup to crash on startup for some (unusual) command line